 Miloš Jokić, Assistant Minister for Project Coordination and Development at the Ministry of Spatial Planning, Construction and Environment of the Republic of Srpska (Bosnia and Herzegovina) visited Baden-Württemberg from 26th November to 1st December 2017.
 The visit took place in the course of the EU Danube Region Strategy.
 Mr. Jokić received extensive and exciting insights into the topics of waste and energy efficiency.

-During his stay, Miloš Jokić held expert discussions with representatives of the Ministry of the Environment, Climate and Energy, the Ministry of Economic Affairs, the Climate Protection and Energy Agency BW (KEA), the LEEN (Learning Energy Efficiency Networks), the Fraunhofer Institute for Systems and Innovation Research (ISI) and the European Association for Energy Services for Buildings (eu.bac).
+During his stay, Miloš Jokić held expert discussions with representatives of the Ministry of the Environment, Climate and Energy, the Ministry of Economic Affairs, the KEA Climate Protection and Energy Agency Baden-Württemberg GmbH, the LEEN (Learning Energy Efficiency Networks), the Fraunhofer Institute for Systems and Innovation Research (ISI) and the European Association for Energy Services for Buildings (eu.bac).

 The Republic of Srpska is one of two regions of Bosnia and Herzegovina and has existed since the Bosnian War.
 The republic covers 24,857 km ², which is almost 49% of the territory of Bosnia and Herzegovina and has about 1.5 million inhabitants.